metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 sudo virsh net-dhcp-leases baremetal
 ```

-> To get the nodes IP
+> To get the node's IP

 ```console
 ssh metal3@{control-plane-node-ip}
 kubectl get nodes
 ```

-> To check if its added to the cluster
+> To check if it's added to the cluster

 ```console
 ssh metal3@{node-ip}
 ```

-> If you want to login to the node
+> If you want to log in to the node

 ```console
 kubectl scale --replicas=3 MachineDeployment ${CLUSTER_NAME} -n metal3
 ```

-> We can add or remove workers to the cluster, we can scale up the MachineDeployment up or down, in this example we are adding 2 more worker nodes, making the total nodes = 3
+> We can add or remove workers to the cluster, and we can scale up the MachineDeployment up or down, in this example we are adding 2 more worker nodes, making the total nodes = 3

 <br/>
 <br/>

 ### Deprovisioning

-All of the previous components have corresponding deprovisioning scripts which use config files, in the previously mentioned manifest directory, and use them to clean up worker, control plane and cluster.
+All of the previous components have corresponding de-provisioning scripts which use config files, in the previously mentioned manifest directory, and use them to clean up the worker, control plane and cluster.

-This step will use the already generated cluster/control plane/worker definition file, and supply it to **Kubernetes** ansible module to remove/deprovision the resource.
+This step will use the already generated cluster/control plane/worker definition file, and supply it to **Kubernetes** ansible module to remove/de-provision the resource.
 You can find it, under the `Manifest` directory, in the Snapshot shared at the beginning of this blogpost where we show the file structure.

-For example if you wish to deprovision the cluster, you would do :
+For example, if you wish to de-provision the cluster, you would do :

 ```console
 sh ${metal3-dev-env-path}/scripts/deprovision/worker.sh